Advertiser Disclosure

 The Sapphire family.
 Image Credit: admin_design via Adobe Stock, modified by Upgraded Points LLC

-Combined with the One Sapphire rule, this meant cardholders faced a strict 4-year wait between any Sapphire bonus opportunities.
+Combined with the One Sapphire rule, this meant cardholders faced a strict 4-year wait between earning a Sapphire bonus.
 The rules worked together: You couldn’t hold more than 1 Sapphire card, and you couldn’t cycle back for another welcome offer bonus until 48 months had cleared.
-This framework remained mostly unchanged for nearly 7 years.
+The rules remained mostly unchanged for nearly 7 years.

 June 2025

 In June 2025, Chase launched a comprehensive overhaul of the Chase Sapphire Reserve card, raising its annual fee and updating its benefit structure.
 Chase simultaneously introduced the Sapphire Reserve for Business℠ as a new small-business card.
-The eligibility rule changes took effect June 23, 2025,2 and applied equally to the Chase Sapphire Preferred card.
+The eligibility rule changes took effect June 23, 2025, (Source: Chase) and applied equally to the Chase Sapphire Preferred card.

-Both the One Sapphire rule and the 48-month rule were eliminated at the same time.
+Both the One Sapphire rule and the 48-month rule were removed concurrently.
 In their place, Chase introduced 2 significant changes.

 First, customers could now hold both the Chase Sapphire Preferred card and the Chase Sapphire Reserve card simultaneously.

-Second, Chase replaced the explicit 48-month window with a proprietary, individualized eligibility screening system — a pop-up notification system similar to what American Express had already used for a while.
+Second, Chase replaced the explicit 48-month window with a proprietary, individualized eligibility screening system — a pop-up notification system not unlike what American Express had already utilized for a while.
 Applicants who don’t qualify for a welcome offer are notified via a pop-up during the application process and can withdraw without triggering a hard credit inquiry.

-One limitation carried over from this initial rollout, though modified: Current Sapphire cardholders could still be blocked from earning a first-time bonus on the other Sapphire card, even if they had never received that product’s bonus before.
+Additionally, a limitation carried over from this rollout, though in a modified form: Current Sapphire cardholders could still be blocked from earning a first-time bonus on the other Sapphire card, even if they had never received that product’s bonus before.

 Advertisement